MateoPresaCastro/wavvvs/README.md

 3. Add enviroment variables.

-    Create a `.env` file in the `src` folder and add the follwing variables, e.g:
+    Create a `.env` file in the `src/server` folder and add the following variables, e.g:

     ```bash
     PORT=